-This policy applies to

-- discrimination or harassment that may occur at any worksite where the business of the municipality is being conducted or during the course of all Corporation business, activities and events; or - harassment between individuals associated with the Corporation but outside Corporation business, activities and events when such harassment has an adverse affect on the work environment.
+This policy applies to discrimination or harassment that may occur at any location where the business of the municipality is being conducted or during the course of all Corporation business, activities and events.
+It also applies to harassment between individuals associated with the Corporation but outside Corporation business, activities and events when such harassment has an adverse affect on the work environment.